SEO Angel Investing: A Practical Guide

 A startup’s success hinges on its leadership.
 Thoroughly vet the founder’s potential and experience.
 Diggity emphasizes the importance of the founder’s capabilities, even more so than the business idea itself.
 Consider their past successes, their commitment to the current venture (including personal investment), and their overall drive.
 A founder with a proven track record and a burning passion for their project is more likely to weather challenges and achieve long-term success.
 Do they have the skills and resilience to lead a startup?
 Look for founders who are willing to learn and adapt.

-Assess Business Models and Market Demand
+Analyze the Business Model and Market Demand

 Beyond the founder, evaluate the business model itself.
 Can it scale sustainably?
 Does it offer a unique advantage in the market?
 Is there a clear demand for the product or service?
 Understanding the market landscape and the startup’s competitive position is crucial.
 Consider the potential market size and the startup’s strategy for capturing market share.
 Diggity recommends asking key questions about scalability, competitive advantages, and market gaps.
 A well-defined business model with strong market demand increases the likelihood of a successful exit.
 Research the market thoroughly to understand the competitive landscape and potential growth opportunities.